 Look at various outlets for gathering reviews, too.
 There are many sites devoted to more general reviews, like Google and Yelp, but there are also many that focus on more specific retail niches.
 Be sure to take advantage of free advertising in as many ways as possible.
 Plus, more reviews also improves your online visibility and SEO strategy.

-Take advantage of any public holidays or events during the slower months.
+Take advantage of any public holidays or events during the slower months, such as Father’s Day, Easter, or Memorial Day.
 Typically, holidays are big retail days and the perfect opportunity to run sales and pick up additional business during slow weeks or months.
 Any retailer can find a way to run a holiday related promotion that helps to increase foot traffic.

 If you sell seasonal-specific items, use the off-season to remind shoppers that they will need it soon.
 Or find ways to introduce shoppers to new ways of using your product during the off-season.
 For instance, if you have an online t-shirt shop, your winter season is likely to be a bit slower.
 Brand your product in different ways:

 - 46 Lifehacks to Survive the ‘Day After Tomorrow’ Using a Refashioned Sleeve of a T-Shirt

 - Cook Your Christmas Goose Using Scotch Tape and 3 Henley Ts.